JetBrains/teamcity-symbol-server/README.md

 ### Failed to find Source Server tools home directory
 Please ensure that [Debugging tools for Windows](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/index) were installed on the build agent.

+### Unable to view symbols in IDE

+* Ensure that required PDB file was indexed during the build by navigating to the [hidden TeamCity build artifacts](https://confluence.jetbrains.com/display/TCDL/Build+Artifact#BuildArtifact-HiddenArtifacts) and inspect the xml files under `./teamcity/symbols/` directory.
+In the xml file `sign` attribute contains file signature and `file` atttribute contains file name.
+* Navigate in your browser to the page `http://%teamcity%/app/symbols/%pdbFileName%/%fileSignature%/%pdbFileName%` and check that pdb file was downloaded.
+* Ensure that IDE use correct credentials to access TeamCity server.
+Normally VS uses Windows Credentials Manager to get and store credentials.
+Failed authentication attemps are logged in the `teamcity-auth.log` file.

 ## Build

 This project uses gradle as a build system.
 You can easily open it in [IntelliJ IDEA](https://www.jetbrains.com/idea/help/importing-project-from-gradle-model.html) or [Eclipse](http://gradle.org/eclipse/).